 A. If you are active in boating and get involved in the local boating activities most likely you will meet someone that is a SYC member and they can introduce you to others - "start asking around".
-If you only know one voting member who will sponsor you there is a Provisional Membership Application procedure that allows you to join the club for a trial period while you get acquainted with more members.
-Your sponsor can get details from the club office.
+Social Media, such as Facebook or LinkedIn can help provide connections based on employers, professional associations and others within your network.
+Follow our pages and join the conversations.

 A. No - the fee is non-refundable and non-transferable.
 Seattle Yacht Club membership is a non-equity membership.

 A. Yes - After your membership has been approved by the Board of Trustees, you will receive a letter from the Club Secretary indicating the Board's decision.
 Enclosed with the letter is a "Final Application".
 This is to be returned with the initiation fee.
 Upon the candidate's request, a payment plan is available in which 1/5 of the entry fee is paid down and the remaining 4/5 is financed for up to 5 years at 0% interest.

 A. As of February 1, 2014 SYC established Joint Membership which allows for both parties in a marriage to be equal Members.
 The membership classification for purposes of determining the initiation fees and dues of the Joint Membership couple shall be determined as follows.
 For couples joining the Club after the Effective Date, initiation fees and dues shall be based on the age of the oldest member of the couple.
 A candidate may also elect to join as an Individual Member.

 A. An active interest in boating.
 Boat ownership is strongly recommended for applicants over age 36.
 Membership will not be approved if applying for business reasons.
 (For more specific questions, please contact the SYC Membership Director)